The future is an intimidating concept.

 But we can’t be sure of any of that.
 Yet.

-There is a theory I recently came across that makes sense ( I read it off the internet, of course its legit) and is pretty interesting if you consider it with an open mind and an imagination that exceeds an obsessive need for precise scientific explanations.
-It essentially states that every time you makes a decision, a number of “parallel universes” come into existence where you did differently.
+There is a theory I come across everywhere, be it old school science fiction books or the netherworld of the internet, that’s pretty interesting if you consider it with an open mind and an imagination that exceeds an obsessive need for precise scientific explanations.
+It says, in short, that every time you makes a decision, a number of “parallel universes” come into existence where you did differently.
 There are infinite realities and all of them make just as much coherent sense in their contexts as any other.
-This is stressful because everything in the world(s) is connected in such strange, complex ways that you might never fathom the gravity of your choices, but you can never go back and turn a different road when you feel like you went with the wrong alternative.
+This is stressful because everything in the world(s) is connected in such strange, complex ways that not only can you never fathom the gravity of your choices, but you can never go back and turn a different road when you feel like you went with the wrong alternative.

-The Butterfly effect is applicable in almost every situation and makes for interesting contemplations when you are waiting for your turn at the barbers.
-But I am especially conscious of it for too long (like I have been) can turn brains to sludgy, slimy, grey mush.
+The Butterfly effect is applicable in every situation and makes for interesting contemplations when you are waiting for your turn at the barbers, but being conscious of it for too long (like I have been) can turn brains to sludgy, slimy, grey mush.

 This moment seems electric.
 I am very aware that a decision at this stage will determine the rest of my life in peculiar ways and the prospect that I may make the wrong choice is horrifying.
 It is a bit too real this time.
 Shockingly in my face.

-Since everything is supposed to be this huge organised mess of chaotic events, every little action of mine, say a sneeze or a fart, may be causing earthquakes in Sweden or perhaps I might never go to a good university because a chopstick broke somewhere in China.
+Since everything is supposed to be this huge organised mess of chaotic events, every little action of mine, say a sneeze or a fart, may be causing changing the stock market in Sweden or perhaps I might never go to a good university because a chopstick broke somewhere in China.
 According to that, everything I do is very detrimental.

 I mean, college is scary.
 It is such a hideously adult thing to do.
 There is so much that I can do and want to do.
 There is also so much I am not looking forward to.